What is it?

-You can be paid either by cheque which can be cashed at a Post Office weekly (Short term Incapacity Benefit) or fortnightly (Long term Incapacity Benefit), or paid into your bank or building society, or by direct credit every 2 weeks directly into a bank or building society account (Long term Incapacity Benefit cases).
+Incapacity Benefit can be paid weekly by MiCard, which can be collected at a Post Office.
+Long term Incapacity Benefit can also be paid every 2 weeks directly into a bank or building society account.

 How and when should I apply?

-The SC1 claim form can be downloaded or requested from the Incapacity Benefits Section.
+The SC1 claim form can be downloaded or requested from the Incapacity Benefits Team.

 Social Security Division

 +44 1624 685108 or +44 1624 685109

 A doctor's statement should be provided for any periods over 7 days.
 Claims should be made as soon as your incapacity commences.